funilrys/funceble/README.md

-                             -ip             Change the ip to print in host file (Must be before -d or -f) --host                     -h              Activate the generation of host (Must be before -d or -f) --quiet                    -q              Activate quiet mode (Must be before -d or -f) --noFiles                  -n              Deactivate the production of output files (Must be before -d or -f) --split                                    Split output files (Must be before -d or -f)
+                             -ip             Change the ip to print in host file (Must be before -d or -f) --host                     -h              Activate the generation of host (Must be before -d or -f) --quiet                    -q              Activate quiet mode (Must be before -d or -f) --percentage               -p              Show the percentage of the results (Must be before -d or -f) --noFiles                  -n              Deactivate the production of output files (Must be before -d or -f) --split                                    Split output files (Must be before -d or -f)
 ```